 Beware!
 The chemicals in most plastic garment bags, including the white or clear hanging garment bags you might be storing your dress in now, release a chemical that causes yellowing of white toned fabrics over time.
 These garment bags are only intended for short-term storage and protection during transportation, but not for long-term preservation.
 These bags do not protect your dress from yellowing, insects (such as moths), mold or mildew.
 See our article on ‘Will My Dress Yellow Over Time‘ for more details.
 To prevent yellowing, and invisible stains from surfacing, to protect it from insects, mold or mildew, you should have your wedding dress professionally cleaned and preserved as soon as possible.

-2. No Need to Say “Goodbye” to Your Dress
+2. There’s No Need to Say “Goodbye” to Your Dress

 3. Most Dry Cleaners Send Your Off Dress to a Specialist